Adversarial Robustness for Code: Accurate and Robust Models of Code

 \tikzset{round left paren/.style={ncbar=0.5cm,out=120,in=-120}} \tikzset{round right paren/.style={ncbar=0.5cm,out=60,in=-60}}

-\paragraph{Preliminaries} Without loss of generality, let us define an input program $p \in \sP$ to be a sequence of words $p = w_1, .., w_n$.
-The words can correspond to a tokenized version of the program, nodes in an abstract syntax tree corresponding to $p$ or other suitable program representations.
-Further, let $l \in \sL$ be a~position in the program $p$ that corresponds to the word $w_l \in \sW$.
-A training dataset $\dataset = \{ (x_j, y_j) \}_{j=1}^N$ contains a~set of samples, where $x \in \sX$ is an input tuple $x =\langle p, l \rangle$ consisting of a~program $p \in \mathcal \sP$ and a~position in the program $l\!\in\!\sL$, while $y\!\in\!\sY$ contains the ground-truth label.
-As an example, the code snippet in \Figref{overview}\textit{a} contains 12 different samples $(x, y)$, one for each position for which a prediction should be made (annotated with their ground-truth types $y$).
+In this section, we present an overview of our approach.
+Without loss of generality, we define an input program $p$ to be a sequence of words $p = w_{1:n}$.
+The words can correspond to a tokenized version of the program, nodes in an abstract syntax tree corresponding to~$p$ or other suitable program representations.
+Further, let $l\in\sN$ be a~position in the program $p$ that corresponds to a word $w_l\!\in\!\sW$.
+A~training dataset $\dataset\!=\!\{ (x_j, y_j) \}_{j=1}^N$ contains~a~set of samples, where $x \in \sX$ is an input tuple $x =\langle p, l \rangle$ consisting of a~program $p$ and a~position in the program $l$, while $y\!\in\!\sY$ contains the ground-truth label.
+As an example, the code snippet in \Figref{overview}\textit{a} contains 12 different samples $(x, y)$, one for each position where a prediction should be made (annotated with their ground-truth types $y$).

 Our goal is to learn a function $f\colon \sX\!\rightarrow\!\sR^{\abs{\sY}}$, represented as a neural network, which for a given input program and a position in the program, computes the probability distribution over the labels.
-The model's prediction then corresponds to the label with the highest probability.
+The model's prediction then corresponds to the label with the highest probability according to $f$.

-\paragraph{Step 1: Augment the model with an (un)certainty score} We start by augmenting the standard neural model $f$, considered in prior works, with an option to abstain from making a~prediction.
-To achieve this, we introduce a~selection function $g_h\colon \sX\!\rightarrow\!\sR$, which measures model certainty, and define the model to make a prediction only if $g_h$ is confident enough (i.e., $g_h(x) \geq h$) and abstain from making a prediction otherwise.
-Here, $h \in \sR$ is an associated threshold selected by the user that controls the desired level of confidence.
-For example, using a high threshold $h = 0.9$, the model will learn to make only five predictions (i.e., it does not abstain) for the program in \Figref{overview}\textit{b} and will abstain from uncertain predictions such as predicting parameter types.
+\paragraph{Step 1: Augment the model with an (un)certainty score} We start by augmenting the standard neural model $f$ with an option to abstain from making a~prediction.
+To achieve this, we adopt the recently proposed approach by \cite{DeepGamblers:19} and introduce a~selection function $g_h\colon \sX\!\rightarrow\!\sR$, which measures model certainty.
+Then, the model is defined to make a prediction only if $g_h$ is confident enough ($g_h(x)~\geq~h$) and abstain from making a prediction otherwise.
+Here, $h \in \sR$ is an associated threshold that controls the desired level of confidence.
+For example, using a high threshold $h~=~0.9$, the model learns to make only five predictions for the program in \Figref{overview}\textit{b} and will abstain from uncertain predictions such as predicting parameter types.